ArsalanMaqsood/klyng/docs/sections/getting-started.md

 We'll start off by installing klyng on our system.

 ### Installation
-The klyng framework is divided into parts: the API that you're going to import in your program, and command-line interface (the CLI) that you're going to use to run your program.
+The klyng framework is divided into two parts: the API that you're going to import in your program, and command-line interface (the CLI) that you're going to use to run your program.

 So first of all, your going to have[¹](#foot-note1) to install klyng globally on your system to easily access the CLI when you attempt to run your programs.
 Then for each klyng program you going to write you'll need[²](#foot-note2) to install klyng as a dependency to import the API into your program.